 LIT 6326 Translation Workshop

 These three courses may be selected from other courses related to Latin America and/or the students' area of concentration.
 Students may take approved courses on Latin America topics in the School of Economic, Political, and Policy Sciences and the School of Interdisciplinary Studies.

 Free electives must be approved by the Associate Dean for Graduate Studies.

 Having completed thirty semester credit hours of coursework, students must write and present a capstone project on a topic of their choice in Latin American Studies, either a research thesis or final project.

 LATS 6399 Capstone Project in Latin American Studies

-Students pursuing the professional option in Latin American Studies must complete thirty-six semester credit hours of coursework, including LATS 6300 and 15 semester credit hours of prescribed electives, demonstrate reading proficiency in an approved foreign language, and complete an approved internship or study abroad.
+Students pursuing the professional option in Latin American Studies must complete thirty-three semester credit hours of coursework, including LATS 6300 and 15 semester credit hours of prescribed electives, and demonstrate reading proficiency in an approved foreign language.
 They are not required to complete a capstone project and they receive a terminal degree.
 Normally no more than six semester credit hours of independent study are applicable to the degree plan.